-- To protect children and vulnerable adults from potentially harmful or otherwise unsuitable media content: - To empower consumers, particularly parents and those with responsibility for children, to make informed viewing decisions.
+- To protect children and vulnerable adults from potentially harmful or otherwise unsuitable media content; - To empower consumers, particularly parents and those with responsibility for children, to make informed viewing decisions.
 Attached as Appendix A is a copy of the most recent BBFC Guidelines but in summary the following general advice applies to the classification categories in terms of age restrictions: U Universal - Suitable for all A U film should be suitable for audiences aged four years and over, although it is impossible to predict what might upset any particular child.
 U films should be set within a positive framework and should offer reassuring counterbalances to any violence, threat or horror.
-Language - Infrequent use only of very mild bad language See Page 18 of the Guidelines for more comprehensive guidance.
+See Page 18 of the Guidelines for more comprehensive guidance.

 PG Parental Guidance - General viewing, but some scenes may be unsuitable for young children A PG film should not unsettle a child aged around eight or older, Unaccompanied children of any age may watch, but parents are advised to consider whether the content may upset younger, or more sensitive, children.
-Language - Mild bad language only.
-Aggressive or very frequent use of mild bad language may result in a work being passed at a higher category.
-See Page 20 of the Guidelines for more comprehensive guidance.
+See Page 20 of the Guidelines for more somprehensive guidance.

 12A/12 - Suitable for 12 years and over Films classified 12A and video works classified 12 contain material that is not generally suitable for children aged under 12.
 No one younger than 12 may see a 12A film in a cinema unless accompanied by an adult.
 Adults planning to take a child under 12 to view a 12A film should consider whether the film is suitable for that child.
-Language - There may be moderate bad language.
-Strong language may be permitted, depending on the manner in which it is used, who is using the language, its frequency within the work as a whole and any special contextual justification.
 See Page 22 of the Guidelines for more comprehensive guidance.

 15 - Suitable only for 15 years and over No one younger than 15 may see a 15 film in a cinema.
 No one younger than 15 may rent and or buy a 15 rated video work.
-Language - There may be strong language.
-Very strong language may be permitted, depending on the manner in which it is used, who is using the language, its frequency within the work as a whole and any special contextual justification See Page 24 of the Guidelines for more comprehensive guidance.
+See Page 24 of the Guidelines for more comprehensive guidance.

 18 - Suitable only for adults No one younger than 18 may see an 18 film in a cinema.
 No one younger than 18 may rent or buy an 18 rated video work.
 See Page 26 of the Guidelines for more comprehensive guidance.

 R18 - To be shown only specially licensed cinemas, or supplied only in licensed sex shops and to adults only.
 The R18 category is a special and legally-restricted classification primarily for explicit works of consenting sex or strong fetish material involving adults.
 Films may only be shown to adults in specially licensed cinemas, and video works may be supplied to adults only in licensed sex shops.
 R18 video works may not be supplied by mail order.
 See Page 28 of the Guidelines for more comprehensive guidance.

-5. APPEAL PROVISIONS There are no appeal provisions in the Act in respect of any classification decision made by the Licensing Authority.
-6. APPENDICES A. BBFC Guidelines.
+5. APPEAL PROVISIONS

+There are no appeal provisions in the Act in respect of any classification decision made by the Licensing Authority.

+6. APPENDICES

+A. BBFC Guidelines.

-THE COMMITTEE IS REQUESTED TO DETERMINE THE MATTER Licensing Manager For Head of Service
+THE COMMITTEE IS REQUESTED TO DETERMINE THE MATTER This page is intentionally left blank